borelli28/GoalTracker/README.md

 Run the backend server:
 `dotnet watch run`

-The API should now be running now
+The API should be running now

 ### Frontend Setup
 Open a new terminal window and navigate to the frontend directory: